On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Introduction

-A more expressive extension of correlated equilibrium, \emph{extensive-form correlated equilibrium} (EFCE for short), was introduced by Von Stengel and Forges~\cite{von2008extensive} for extensive-form games with perfect recall.
+A more expressive extension of correlated equilibrium, \emph{extensive-form correlated equilibrium} (EFCE for short), was introduced by \citet{von2008extensive} for extensive-form games with perfect recall.
 Unlike NFCE, where recommendations are issued once at the start, EFCE allows the mediator to provide a private recommendation at each decision point.
 This more naturally captures sequential correlation, as players can condition their actions on the game's unfolding and the mediator's ongoing guidance.
-While computing \textsc{Any}-EFCE is known to be in polynomial time~\cite{huang2008computing,von2008extensive}, computing \textsc{Threshold}-EFCE Problem was only known to be \NP-hard~\cite{von2008extensive}.
+While computing \Any-EFCE is known to be in polynomial time, computing \Threshold-EFCE Problem was only known to be \np-hard~\cite{von2008extensive}.
 Several tractable subclasses have been identified, including games without chance nodes~\cite{von2008extensive} and triangle-free games, which in particular contains games with public chance moves~\cite{farina2020polyPublicChance}.
+The complexity of this problem has also been studied through reduction to \emph{mediator-augmented games}, where the mediator has imperfect recall and the target solution concept is a Stackelberg equilibrium~\cite{DBLP:conf/sigecom/ZhangFCS22}.

-Agent-form correlated equilibrium (AFCE), introduced by Forges~\cite{bayesian}, are considered in games where actions are chosen by an independent agent for each decision point controlled by the player.
-For such equilibria, the \textsc{Any} problem is known to be in \ptime~\cite{von2008extensive,papadimitriou2008computing}.
-However, the complexity of the corresponding \textsc{Threshold} problem remains less understood.
-In particular, while von Stengel and Forges established \NP-hardness of the \textsc{Threshold} problem for AFCE in two-player stochastic extensive-form games, the case without chance nodes was left as an open problem in their landmark paper~\cite{von2008extensive}.
-This stands in contrast to the situation for \EFCE, mentioned above, where the \textsc{Threshold} problem admits a polynomial-time algorithm in games without chance moves.
+Agent-form correlated equilibrium (AFCE), introduced by \citet{bayesian}, model situations where each action is chosen by an independent agent, even when different decision points are controlled by the same player.
+For such equilibria, the \Any problem is known to be in \ptime~\cite{von2008extensive,papadimitriou2008computing}.
+However, the complexity of the corresponding \Threshold problem remains less understood.
+In particular, while~\citet{von2008extensive} established \np-hardness of the \Threshold problem for \AFCE in two-player stochastic extensive-form games, the case without chance nodes was left as an open problem in their landmark paper.
+This stands in contrast to the situation for \EFCE, where the \Threshold problem admits a polynomial-time algorithm in games without chance moves.

+Despite a surge of recent interest in correlated equilibria for extensive-form games, the precise complexity of the \Threshold problem for \EFCE, \AFCE and \NFCE had remained unresolved.
+This echoes the history of Nash equilibrium in normal-form games, where the complexity of the optimal value problem was long open until it was shown to be \existreal-complete~\cite{BiloM16-Nash-ETR}.
+In this paper, we settle the exact computational complexity of \Threshold problem for \EFCE and \AFCE, as well as for several other correlated equilibrium variants introduced below, with the exception of \NFCE, for which we establish a surprising lower bound.